vanheeringen-lab/gimmemotifs/docs/reference.rst

 GimmeMotifs is multi-threaded
 +++++++++++++++++++++++++++++

-GimmeMotifs runs multi-threaded and uses all the CPU’s in the system.
-This means that all the programs will be run in parallel as much as possible.
-Of course some programs are still single-threaded, and will not benefit from this.
-Because GimmeMotifs uses all the available CPU’s it does not make much sense to start multiple GimmeMotifs jobs at the same time.
+GimmeMotifs runs multi-threaded and by default uses 12 threads.
+All the *de novo* programs will be run in parallel as much as possible.
+Of course some programs are still single-threaded, and will not really benefit from multithreading.
+You can change the number of threads that are used using the `-N` parameter.

 Running time
 ++++++++++++

-The running time of GimmeMotifs greatly depends on which tools you use for prediction and how large the dataset is.
-Some of the tools might take a very long time and two of them, GADEM is not added to the default tools because of this reason.
-You can always use them for an analysis (by specifying the ``-t`` command-line option), but it is recommended to only do this for a small dataset (say, less than 5000 peaks).
-Weeder in combination with the ``xl`` analysis can also take a very long time, so be prepared.
-In general a ``small`` analysis will be the quickest, and a ``xl`` analysis will be the slowest.
+The running time of the *de novo* part of GimmeMotifs largely depends on three factors:

+- the size of the input dataset;
+- the motif prediction tools you use;
+- the size of the motifs to be identified.

+**Size of input dataset**

 While GimmeMotifs is developed specifically for ChIP-seq datasets, most motif prediction tools are not.
 In practice this means that it does not